I was over on Pinterest looking in the storage category to get some ideas for this post. Based on that, I’ve decided the following:

 - Does it make sense to keep old purses or utility bills that you probably won’t use again?

 - What would speed up your daily routine, or make things easier for your family?

 - What would solve some of your clutter problems?

 - What is and isn’t working for you?

 One warning – you probably don’t want to tackle too much at one time.
 If you are ADD like me, it probably isn’t a good idea to dump your whole dresser out on the bed and then get distracted by something else and not get back to it.
 Do small areas and try to complete one task before you jump off to another.

 Don’t be afraid to get rid of stuff as long as it’s yours.
 I have several related posts When Your Spouse is a Packrat and Dealing with Other People’s Stuff about dealing with the people you live with and their belongings.
 Even if you think it is just junk, dumping out a bunch of your husband or your child’s stuff can seriously damage your relationship.

 Work with an eye towards respect and cooperation and try to negotiate a solution that will work for both of you.
 If nothing else works, carefully pack up the other person’s items and move them to a safe spot where they can go through them in their own time.
 They will still be unhappy, but at least it’s not an irrevocable step.

 I hope this helps.
 It is a lot of work?
 Yes, and it isn’t going to get done in a day or even a week.
 But taking a little time to use your storage properly, along with reducing the amount of stuff you are hanging onto will make a huge difference in how smoothly your household runs and how enjoyable your home life can be.
 And that’s a good goal to reach!

-If you enjoyed this post, consider becoming a subscriber – my posts will be sent directly to your inbox twice a week.
+If you enjoyed this post, consider becoming a subscriber – my posts will be sent directly to your inbox.
 Click here to subscribe.